 What is MUA?

 MUA or manipulation under anesthesia is a noninvasive outpatient procedure offered for chronic painful conditions of the neck, lower back, sacroiliac joints, shoulders, and hips.
 MUA is a viable alternative for those patients that are not responding to traditional chiropractic, physical therapy, invasive procedures such as injection therapy, or even surgery.
-With the use of sedation, painful muscles and joints are completely relaxed allowing Dr. Lefcort to comfortably stretch, massage and adjust the involved areas more effectively than in an office setting.
+With the use of sedation, painful muscles and joints are completely relaxed allowing Dr. Lefcort to comfortably stretch, massage, breaking up scar tissue and adhesions, and adjust the involved areas more effectively than in an office setting.
 The results can be life changing.

 Stretching With Sedation?